Protecting human health

 Proposed changes to environmental legislation will require among other things, industry to consult with the community on their activities.

-In proposed changes to planning legislation, the Environment and Conservation Portfolio¹ has recommended that health impact assessment should play a much greater role when assessing new developments.
+In proposed changes to planning legislation, health impact assessment should play a much greater role when assessing new developments.

 The National Environment Protection Council (NEPC) collaborates with the health sector to set standards and criteria for air quality, site contamination, water quality, etc, through legislative and non-legislative approaches.